Tier 1 — must know Canine Hematology Critical care

 Decision core — what NAVLE actually asks

-Critically anemic patient
+Critically anemic or collapsing patient

 Key interpretation